drhelius/MicroHack/walkthrough/challenge-2/solution.md

 Search for *Container Registries* and click *Create*

-In the *Basics* tab, select the resource group you want to deploy your new resources to (it can be the one with the app service or a new one).
+In the *Basics* tab, select the resource group you want to deploy your new resources to (for this example you must use the same resource group you used to create the app service).

 You need to give the container registry a name which needs to be globally unique since it will be accessible via a URL with the name in it (just like the web app), so you can use something like "microhackregistryxyz" (only alphanumeric characters are allowed).

-Choose your preferred location.
+For this example you will choose "Spain Central" as location.

 Select *Basic* as *Pricing plan* and leave the other settings/tabs as is, then hit *Review + create* and again *Create*:

 ![image](./img/challenge-2-createregistry.jpg)